jwoglom/sentry_exporter/README.md

 ```

 Visiting [http://localhost:9412/probe?target={sentry_project}](http://localhost:9412/probe?target=google.com)
-will return metrics for a probe against the sentry project
+will return metrics for a probe against the sentry project.

+If no target is specified, then all of the Sentry projects present in the organization will be scraped.

 ### Building with Docker